How to avoid greenwashing in business

 - Pose an investment risk.
 Investors are now more aware of greenwashing and want environmental transparency.

-Understanding the different types of corporate greenwash
+How to avoid greenwashing: Understanding the different types of corporate greenwash

 Corporate greenwash can’t always be perceived in black-and-white.
 It takes many forms and has a range of impacts.
 It’s best to think about greenwash as a continuum, with different degrees of severity.